Read and write words with the double-letter combination –ll.

-Tell the children that they will call for a ball and read and write words that end with the double letter combination -ll, such as all, tall, ball, call, small, fall, and wall.
+Tell the children that they will call for a ball and will read and write words that end with the double -ll, such as all, tall, ball, call, small, fall, and wall.

 Call for the Ball

-- Read the Call for the Ball target text to the children, pointing out the -ll double letter combination in words like ball, call, wall, and hall.
+- Read the Call for the Ball text (found below), pointing out the letter combination -ll in words like ball, call, wall, and hall.

-- Have the children follow the instructions in the text to play a game using several large balls and one small ball:
+- Have the children follow the instructions in the text to play a game using the several types of balls:

 - Give all the balls to one child (the thrower).

-- Have the other children (the catchers) stand in a line about 10 feet away from and facing the thrower.
+- Have the other children (the catchers) stand in a line facing the thrower.

-- Let the thrower toss or bounce all the balls to the catchers.
+- Let the thrower toss all the balls to the catchers.

-- Look to see who caught the small ball.
+- Look to see who caught the smallest ball.

-- Invite the child who caught the small ball to be the new thrower.
+- Invite the child who caught the smallest ball to be the new thrower.

-- Have the children list the words from the activity and text that end with the -ll double letter combination (i.e., all, ball, small, call).
+- Have the children list the words from the text that end with the -ll letter combination (e.g., all, ball, small, call).